 Kalmar proved to be a very interesting place, and we ended up staying four days.
 This was mostly because of bad weather, but also because it was on a direct train line from Copenhagen, by means of which Chip and Kit Gardes could easily arrive a couple of days later.

-The first day in Kalmar we visited the Kalmar Slott (castle) which had interesting exhibits of Swedish history, as well as suits of armor, a fully-furnished dining hall, amazing 400-year-old marquetry (pictures made of 17 different types of inlaid wood), royal bedrooms and a secret passage.
+The first day in Kalmar we visited the Kalmar Slott (castle) which had interesting exhibits of Swedish history, as well as suits of armor (see photo at top of this page), a fully-furnished dining hall, amazing 400-year-old marquetry (pictures made of 17 different types of inlaid wood), royal bedrooms and a secret passage.
 There were period-dressed young Swedish women, ready to tell us about what we were seeing, including the renaissance uses of herbs and the reasons for the secret passage (for the king to escape his annoying brother, and to use the loo).
 Somehow we missed the chapel, which Lonely Planet tells us is a highly-sought-after wedding venue for young Swedish brides.

 Then it turned rainy and windy.
 We dashed up to the restroom to take showers, and into the adjacent shopping center to shop for food.
 We got out the sewing machine and made a Sunbrella cover for the new gas tank.
 We caught up on our reading and used the harbor wi-fi to learn the latest about the weird political situations in the United States.
 I made a bus trip (in the rain) up to Kalmar's Ikea to replace a couple of aging pillows.
 You may or may not be surprised to know that the Ikea in Kalmar is about the same size as the one in Portland.
 It was absolutely crammed with people escaping the rain to shop for household furnishings and/or eat at the reasonably priced Ikea restaurant.